-Kingsdown and Cotham are affluent, leafy neighbouring suburbs of Bristol, located on the northern side of the River Avon and a short walk from the city centre.
+Looking for an idyllic suburb to call home?
+Look no further than Kingsdown and Cotham – two affluent neighbourhoods located on the northern side of the River Avon and just a short stroll away from the bustling city centre.

 Cotham and Kingsdown Location in Bristol

-Cotham and Kingsdown are located next to each other north of the city centre and the University of Bristol.
-The two suburbs are sandwiched between two railway stations, Redland and Montpellier, from either of which you can travel all around and in and out of Bristol.
+Cotham and Kingsdown are located next to each other, just north of the city centre and the University of Bristol.
+The two suburbs are sandwiched between two railway stations, Redland Montpelier, from either of which you can travel throughout Bristol and beyond.

-Cheltenham Road borders the east side of Cotham from the St. James Barton Roundabout (known locally as the Bearpit roundabout) through Stokes Croft and up to where it becomes Gloucester Road.
+Cheltenham Road borders the east side of Cotham from the St. James Barton Roundabout, locally known as ‘The Bearpit’, through Stokes Croft and up to where it becomes Gloucester Road.

 The History of Cotham and Kingsdown